What factors affect your credit score?

 The weighting of this element of credit score is relatively low so, whilst varying your borrowing can be helpful, there isn’t a need to open new accounts if there is no real reason to do so.

 Every credit score – and the circumstances behind them – are different.
 At Wills & Trusts, we passionately believe in offering bespoke services and advice tailored to an individual’s needs and their own unique set of circumstances.
+We hope you’ve enjoyed reading about what factors can affect your credit score and provided with you detailed insights.

 For more on optimising your credit score and, indeed, your wealth and financial future, contact our experienced, friendly and expert team today.